Tualatin Valley Quilt Barn and Wine Trail

 - Patriotic “Americana Star” block at Gleason Gardens Barn: 6360 SW Minter Bridge Road

 Oak Knoll is one of the state’s earliest wineries.
 In the 1970s, the winery produced berry wines.
-Today, it produces several varieties of wine, including Pinot Noir, Pinot Gris, Reisling, and, yes, it still produces berry wines.
+Today, it produces several varieties of wine, including Pinot Noir, Pinot Gris, Riesling, and, yes, it still produces berry wines.
 Blizzard Wines is one of the valley’s newest wineries.
-Blizzard produces a number of red and white wines, which may be tasted at its new tasting room (opening early 2017).
+Blizzard produces a number of red and white wines, which may be tasted at its new tasting room.

 Finally, view the “North Star” quilt pattern at Humphrey Barn: 6800 SW Straughan Road, chosen from an Underground Railroad family quilt.